 You keep the money invested and you add $100 a month for 25 years.

 This hypothetical situation contains assumptions that are intended for illustrative purposes only and are not representative of the performance of any security.
 There is no assurance similar results can be achieved, and this information should not be relied upon as a specific recommendation to buy or sell securities.
 It assumes 6 percent returns for 25 years if money stays invested; and a withdraw with taxes and penalties.
 Cash out assumes a marginal federal tax rate of 22% and 5% in state taxes.
 Source: Time Value Calculator and Cash Out Calculator, Dinkytown, Inc., July 2021.

 The last reason to rethink tapping into your retirement account is the potential sacrifices you may need to make in the future.
 Less money could mean working longer than you'd hope to or rethinking how you want to live.
 Even if you're able to adjust to a different lifestyle, you may not be able to eliminate regret from not saving more or the worry about whether you'll have enough money to last.

-Source: On the Same Page?
-Study: 7th Annual survey of plan participants includes sponsor perspectives.
-American Century Investments® 2019.
+Source: Study: 9th Annual survey of plan participants, American Century Investments 2021.